Ebbsfleet United F.C.

 Ebbsfleet United Football Club is a professional association football club based in Northfleet, Kent, England.
 The club compete in the National League South, the sixth level of the English football league system.

 Founded in 1946 from the merger between Gravesend United and Northfleet United, they were known as Gravesend & Northfleet until changing to their current name in 2007.

-Between 2008 and 2013, the club was 75% owned by the web-based venture MyFootballClub whose members, by majority vote, decided on things that at many other clubs were decisions made by the club's management and staff.
-In May 2013 KEH Sports Ltd, a group of Kuwaiti investors took over full ownership of the club.
+Between 2008 and 2013, the club was 75% owned by the web-based venture MyFootballClub whose members, by majority vote, decided on how the club was managed.
+In May 2013, KEH Sports Ltd, a group of Kuwaiti investors, became owners of the club.
+In August 2026, the club announced John O'Leary as its new owner during a month-long suspension by the National League.